Research Thesis

 Abstract

 This thesis computationally explores the causality and geometric properties of spacetimes containing Closed Timelike Curves (CTCs).
-By developing a reusable metric-driven workflow, we investigate models such as the Gödel metric, Van Stockum dust, and various wormhole spacetimes.
-This work sheds light on the Chronology Protection Conjecture, exploring the constraints nature places on macroscopic time travel and the corresponding physical paradoxes, ultimately aiming to provide stronger numerical bounds on semiclassical constraints near chronology horizons.
+It uses a metric-driven workflow to study examples such as the Gödel metric, Van Stockum dust, and wormhole spacetimes, with emphasis on careful conventions, reproducible checks, and cautious interpretation of chronology protection questions.

 Key Contributions

-• Comprehensive computational mapping of chronology horizons for exact solutions in GR.
+• Structured computational study of chronology horizons in selected exact solutions in GR.

 Research Focus Areas